skrodahl/NewTon/README.md

-# NewTon
+# NewTon Tournament
-Tournament

 Double Bracket Darts tournament.
-Download the html, double-click on it.
+Download the files `index.html`, `styles.css` and `script.js` and save to a folder on your computer.
+Double-click on `index.html` and the web app is running.

 Completely self-contained.
 Saving tournaments and their states makes it resilient to browser/computer crashes.